openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

 - performing the sensitivity analysis of the expansion,
 - using the conditional expectation of the output given an input vector.

-**Functional Expansion as a random vector generator** : we create a random vector :math:`\widetilde{Y}` defined by:
+**Functional Cahos Expansion as a random vector generator** : we create a random vector :math:`\widetilde{Y}` defined by:

 .. math::